Psalm 124 – Thanking God for the Help Only He Can Bring

 · Sometimes our troubles sweep us away like a torrent.

 Blessed be the LORD,

 Who has not given us as prey to their teeth.

 Our soul has escaped as a bird from the snare of the fowlers;

 The snare is broken, and we have escaped.

 a.
-Blessed be the LORD: As in other places in the Psalms, the thought is not bestowing a blessings upon Yahweh, but on thanking, praising, and announcing Him as blessed.
+Blessed be the LORD: As in other places in the Book of Psalms, the thought is not bestowing a blessing upon Yahweh, but on thanking, praising, and announcing Him as blessed.
 It is a powerful expression of thanks and praise.

 i.
 “When we look back on life, as the psalmist does here, we become aware of the myriad instances of Divine protection.
 We were not so vividly conscious at the time; we might even have had fits of depression and counted ourselves bereft.
 But if we narrowly consider the perils from which we have been rescued, when we were about to be swallowed up quick, we become convinced that He was there.”
 (Meyer)

 ii.
 “The redeemed are astonished, upon looking back, at the greatness of the danger to which they had been exposed.”
 (Horne)